The Sword of Reckoning: Chapter 1 Sneak Peek

 Confusion reigned over her senses.
 “What the fuck are you?”

-“I’ve been looking for you,” rasped the red-eyed creep—a.k.a. the Samaritan asked to drive them home—from a branch below her.
+“I’ve been looking for you,” rasped the red-eyed creep—A.K.A. the Samaritan asked to drive them home—from a branch below her.
 Blood dribbled from his mouth and more oozed out when he licked his lips.

 Savannah braced for the inevitable.
 Fists clenched, knuckles turned white, ready to strike.
 Back pressed hard against the bark, thoughts to jump down and take a chance jumbled through a frazzled brain.
 I’m bloody toast either way.